romi/romi-robots-docs/docs/Scanner/install/create_env.md

 You can use `venv` or `conda` to create isolated Python environments.

 !!!warning
     Some of the ROMI libraries have dependencies relying on specific Python versions.
-Make sure that the isolated environment you create match this requirement!
+Make sure that the isolated environment you create match these requirements!

 ## Isolated environments with `venv`